suransea/shadowsocks-gtkmm/README.md

-## ShadowsocksR Gtkmm
+# Shadowsocks Gtkmm

-shadowcocksr for linux
+shadowcocks for linux